-Remound W. Wright II is currently President, Strategic Growth and Acquisitions Division at Gregory Holdings dba Blue Water Mortgage.
+Remound W. Wright II is the founder and president of Wright Business Advisors.
 He holds an M.B.A. and has had extensive experience in the business sector.
 Remound was a Senior Auditor with increasing responsibility in the automotive, healthcare, retail and not-for-profit business segments.
 He then, had a series of financial positions of increasing responsibility within the Westinghouse Electric Company including several rotational assignments in Westinghouse's Corporate Audit Staff, Senior -Financial Analyst, and Senior Planner Financial and Strategic Planning.
 Wright served as Director, Business Development and Strategic Planning for Phelps Dodge Magnet Wire Company, Inc., Fort Wayne, Indiana.
 Reporting directly to the President, he had responsibility for coordinating the development of new business development plans and strategic plans.
 Remound has also been Director, Financial Planning and Analysis for North American Van Lines where his primary role was development of annual financial and three-year strategic plans.
 Latter, he accepted the role of the inaugural Director, Center for Entrepreneurial Excellence (CEE) at the Northeast Indiana Innovation Center.
 Wright has served from 2003 to the present as an associate faculty member in the Entrepreneurship program at Richard T. Doermer School of Business and Management Sciences, Indiana University-Purdue University, Fort Wayne.

 Dr. Roger W. Ringenberg has served in numerous teaching and pastoral roles.
 He has taught classes for the Weber School at Grace College; Taylor University, Upland; Taylor University, Fort Wayne; Fort Wayne Bible College/Summit Christian College; and Jamaica Theological Seminary.
 His teaching experience at these institutions includes a myriad of Biblical Literature classes, Religious Studies classes, and Philosophical Studies classes.
 Dr. Ringenberg has been a youth pastor, assistant pastor, interim preaching pastor, and head pastor at various churches.
 He has written for publications, sat on multiple discussion panels and given a great number of presentations on a variety of subjects such as spiritual leadership, the Old Testament, world religions, and cross-culture communication.